Homotopy transfer and formality

 \subsection{Formality of the little disks operad}

-Following Petersen, we can prove formality of the little disks operad with rational coefficients by using the fact that, for any $\alpha$ in $\mathbb{Q}^{\times}$, there exists an automorphism of $C_*(\mathcal{D}_2,\mathbb{Q})$ that induces the grading automorphism $\sigma_{\alpha}$ on the homology (see the proof of the main Theorem of \cite{Petersen:GTFLD}).
-Our Main Theorem gives an alternative proof of the Proposition in \cite{Petersen:GTFLD}.
+Following Petersen, we can prove formality of the little disks operad with rational coefficients.
+Let us denote by $\mathcal{D}_2$ the topological little disks operad.
+Petersen observes that for any $\alpha$ in $\mathbb{Q}^{\times}$, there exists an automorphism of $C_*(\mathcal{D}_2,\mathbb{Q})$ that induces the grading automorphism $\sigma_{\alpha}$ on the homology (see the proof of the main Theorem of \cite{Petersen:GTFLD}).
+We can give an alternative proof of the Proposition in \cite{Petersen:GTFLD} using our Main Theorem.
+In that case the ring of coefficient is $\mathbb{Q}$ and the operad we consider is the colored operad that controls the structure of a single colored operad.
 Note that this proof is closer in spirit to the intuition developed in the last section of \cite{Petersen:GTFLD}.